June 16, 2025

 Starting to begin the project!
 I'm starting off with how the logo may look like - here's what I've made in a few minutes.

-Another proof-of-concept browser written in Electron: Widevine DRM and more!
+A minimalist, proof-of-concept browser written in Electron with Widevine DRM, Chrome extension support, and more!

 Finished!
 This was quite fun to make, and helped me to learn a lot more about Sockets.